mozilla-services/socorro/docs/development/webapp.rst

     code name: save_search
     verbose name: Save User Searches

-Then, once that's added to the file run ``./manage.py syncdb --noinput`` and it will be ready to depend on in the code.
+Then, once that's added to the file run ``./manage.py migrate`` and it will be ready to depend on in the code.

 Here's for example how you use this permission in a view::